 - Should I hire a salesperson or a production employee?
 If your customers are happy with your product and service and your employees are not overworked, then you may want to consider adding a salesperson to bring in more revenue.
 If your employees are overworked and service is slipping, then you may want to consider adding a production employee.
 There is no scientific answer to this question.
 As your company’s leader, you need to rely on your gut feel and experience to determine how many people are required to keep your customers happy and provide your business with a profit.
 Furthermore, you don’t want to hire more people and then find that your business is now making less money than it was making before you made the new hires.
 It is a delicate balance.

 - How do I ensure that I make a successful hire?
 There are two items that are conducive to making a successful hire.
 The first is to create a well-defined job description.
 The second is to stick to that job description.
 Nothing creates discomfort more than a poorly-defined job description.
-Your new hire may come to work every day and think that they are being “successful” while you are wondering why your new hire is not being “successful.”
+Your new employee may come to work every day and think that they are being “successful” while you are wondering why your new hire is not being “successful.”
 Therefore, a well-defined job description helps to manage your expectations and your new hire’s expectations.
 Last, but not least, have you ever heard of the saying that “you need to put the right butts in the right seats?”
 All of the different personality types play a role in a successful business.
 Make sure that you have the right people in the right roles in your business.

 Remember, running a business successfully does not need to be complicated.
 Keep it simple!